 - If possible, clean out closets entirely, which will both make them seem larger and avoid distractions from shoppers evaluating your tastes in clothing.
 If that's impossible, arrange the clothing very neatly, making it appear more like a staging prop than a collection of somebody's personal wardrobe.

-- Reduce clutter in bedrooms and living areas.
+- Reduce the clutter in bedrooms and living areas.
 Again, allow prospective buyers to witness the energy possibilities of the spaces, not your personal style.

 Go for Good Energy